Over-Approximation of Fluid Models: Over-Approximation Technique

 \subsection{Optimal Solutions for inhomogeneous CTMDPs}

 In each step of the fixed point iteration from Theorem~\ref{thm_fp}, a new value of $\Phi$ has to be computed.
 To this end, for any $0 \leq \tha \leq T$ and $A \in \cals$, we have to

-While the solution of such optimization problems is particulary challenging in the case of nonlinear dynamics, time-varying linear systems such as~(\ref{eq_opt}) are easier to come by.
-In fact, the above problem can be interpreted as an inhomogeneous CTMDP with the finite state space $\cals$, the continuous action space $\big( \prod_{\alpha \in \calK} [-b_\alpha;b_\alpha] \big) \times [-\eps;\eps]^\cals$ and the cost
+While the solution of such optimization problems is particulary challenging in the case of nonlinear dynamics, time-varying systems such as~(\ref{eq_opt}) are easier to come by.
+This is because~(\ref{eq_opt}) is a linear system with additive and multiplicative uncertainties.
+More formally,~(\ref{eq_opt}) is linear in concentrations variables if the parameter variables are fixed and linear in parameter variables when the concentration variables are fixed.